-Graduation Generation-Atlanta aims to increase the academic success rates of middle school students, with the larger aim of increasing the rates at which students successfully transition to and complete high school.
+Graduation Generation-Atlanta aims to increase the academic success rates of K-12 students and the rates at which students successfully transition to and complete high school.
+But, students need more than a high school diploma; they also need the knowledge and skills necessary for college and/or career - and for life.

-Students need more than a high school diploma.
-They also need the skills and knowledge necessary for college or career, and life.
-This cross-sector, multifaceted initiative focuses on what happens in school as well as in the community, because factors such as housing quality and affordability, safety and crime, availability of affordable and nutritious food, environmental toxins and access to health care, and participation in physical activities, all affect a child's well-being and academic achievement.
+Recognizing that helping students prepare for success in life demands attention to the whole child, Graduation Generation is a cross-sector, multifaceted initiative that focuses on what happens in school and in the community.
+The program recognizes that a range of factors impact a child's well-being and academic achievement - factors such as housing quality and affordability, safety and crime, availability of affordable and nutritious food, environment toxins and access to health care, and participation in physical activities.

-Launched in July 2010 with a $1 million gift from Emory alumnus and trustee Rick Rieder 83B, Graduation Generation involves more than a dozen community organizations, government agencies and philanthropic entities in collaboration with Emory, Atlanta Public Schools (APS) and Communities in Schools of Atlanta (CIS).
-Together they are developing a comprehensive set of linked programs and activities to address issues and opportunities for excellence in Sammye E. Coan Middle School and the neighborhoods it serves: Edgewood, Reynoldstown, Kirkwood, and East Lake.
+Launched in July 2010 with a $1 million gift from Emory alumnus and trustee Rick Rieder 83B, Graduation Generation involves more than a dozen community organizations, government agencies and philanthropic entities in collaboration with Emory University, Atlanta Public Schools (APS) and Communities in Schools of Atlanta (CIS).
+Together these partners are developing a comprehensive set of linked programs and activities to address issues and opportunities for excellence throughout the Maynard H. Jackson High School cluster, including its middle and elementary schools, and the Atlanta neighborhoods they serve: Edgewood, Reynoldstown, Kirkwood, and East Lake.

 For more information, click on topics below to view and/or download PDFs:

 To visit the Kingian Nonviolence Project blog, click here.